The Ritz-Carlton Residences

 No analysis available

 The building context lists 5 elevators.
-I searched all remarks for phrases like '4 elevators', 'five elevators', 'multiple elevators', or 'elevator' and found no mentions.
-Per rules, I kept the existing numeric value with low confidence due to lack of corroborating mentions in the remarks.
+I searched the remarks for phrases like '4 elevators', 'five elevators', 'multiple elevators' or similar and found no explicit references.
+Per rules, when a current numeric value exists but remarks provide no evidence, the current value is retained with low confidence.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.